erizov/Professor/semester_7/lecture_40_llm_fundamentals/tokenization/README.md

 ## Introduction

-Text segmentation addresses concept in large language models fundamentals.
+Text segmentation addresses concept in large language systems fundamentals.

 This algorithm/pattern is used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR

-**One Sentence**: The process of breaking text into smaller units (tokens) that can be processed by language models.
+**One Sentence**: The process of breaking text into smaller units (tokens) that can be processed by language systems.